 Hamilton has a whole line of timekeepers styled after iconic American watches produced in the first half of the 20th century.
 While not reproducing any particular watch of the era, the ref.
 H76456955 delivers everything that one would expect from a vintage-styled watch.

 A classic needle-pointed hour and minute hands with a healthy amount of beige Superluminova?
 Check.
 Vintage-styled chapter ring with markings allowing to measure time with an impressive precision of up to 1/4th of a second?
 Check.
 A finely brushed 42mm stainless steel case with ergonomic chronograph push-pieces and an easy to grab, naturally protected winding/setting crown?
 Again: check.

 Even the green NATO strap looks authentic enough for a gadget that is styled after those COSD watches that were produced in enormous quantities during World War II.

-Like some of the chronographs mentioned above, this Khaki Pilot Pioneer is animated by a mechanism derived from the legendary ETA 775x family, but upgraded to a lot higher specs.
+Like some of the chronographs mentioned above, this Khaki Pilot Pioneer is animated by a mechanism derived from the legendary ETA 775x family but upgraded to a lot higher specs.
 Like it was the case with the ETA C07.111-based Caliber H-10, the Caliber H-31 that powers this device has the kinematic chain of the original refined to deliver more accuracy and efficiency.
-In order to make the movement to hold whole 60 hours of power reserve without slowing down cadence of the balance wheel (it still beats at 28,800 semi-oscillations per hour,) the original main-spring was replaced with a stronger (and, AFAIK, a bit longer) one that is able to store a lot more energy; the escapement regulator is now more reliable and precise, while the oscillating weight and other visible elements of the mechanism are personalized to Hamilton’s standards.
+To make the movement to hold whole 60 hours of power reserve without slowing down the cadence of the balance wheel (it still beats at 28,800 semi-oscillations per hour,) the original main-spring was replaced with a stronger (and, AFAIK, a bit longer) one that can store a lot more energy; the escapement regulator is now more reliable and precise, while the oscillating weight and other visible elements of the mechanism are personalized to Hamilton’s standards.

 To infinity and beyond… $5000